micene09/scarlett/docs/guide/why.md

 During the 2019 Q1, I was coding in two very large and complex Frontend repositories, trying to use popular XHR based or early Fetch based libraries, but...more than one thing was missing to me.

-The idea behind Scarlett was based on needs that initially appeared so simple to me, but soon I realized that, while most of the Open Source focus was just about settings customizations, no libraries was covering all the needs that me and my team was facing.
+The idea behind scarlett was based on needs that initially appeared so simple to me, but soon I realized that, while most of the Open Source focus was just about settings customizations, no libraries was covering all the needs that me and my team was facing.

 ## 📕 Main principles